Exact, Nonparametric Sensitivity Analysis for Observational Studies of Contingency Tables

-Moreover, as sample size increases, the runtime of the permutation method grows faster than that of the kernel method.
-For instance, in the seventh row of Table~\ref{tb:exact_computation_time_permutation_and_kernel}, the p-value for a table with treatment margins $\mathbf{N}_{3\cdot} = (6, 6, 6)$ is computed in $467.493$ seconds using the permutation method, this is a $467.493/20.554 \approx 23 $ folds of growth compared to a table with $\mathbf{N}_{3\cdot} = (5,5,5)$,.Whereas, the kernel method computes the same value in just $0.019$ seconds, the growth in time is between 1.2 to 1.9, which is more mild.
-Take the $7$-th row in Table \ref{tb:exact_computation_time_permutation_and_kernel} as an example, the kernel method has a speedup factor of $467.463/0.019 \approx 24,600$.
+Moreover, as sample size increases, the runtime of the permutation approach grows much faster than that of the kernel approach.
+For instance, in the seventh row of Table~\ref{tb:exact_computation_time_permutation_and_kernel}, the $p$-value for a table with treatment margins $\mathbf{N}_{3\cdot} = (6, 6, 6)$ is computed in $467.493$ seconds using the permutation approach; this represents about a $23$-fold increase compared to a table with $\mathbf{N}_{3\cdot} = (5, 5, 5)$.
+In contrast, the kernel approach computes the same value in just $0.019$ seconds, with runtime increasing by only about $1.2$–$1.9$-fold, which is far more modest.
+In this example, the kernel approach achieves a speedup factor of approximately $467.493 / 0.019 \approx 24{,}600$.

 \FloatBarrier